© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffynnon Cybi (St. Cybi's Well) is a scheduled monument protected by Cadw under reference MM332.
 View the official record →

-Ffynnon Cybi is a holy well located in Wales with historical associations to Saint Cybi, a sixth-century Celtic saint venerated across Wales and beyond.
+Ffynnon Cybi is a medieval holy well located in Wales, traditionally associated with Saint Cybi, a sixth-century Celtic saint venerated across Wales and Cornwall.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM332.

 Ffynnon Cybi (St. Cybi's Well) dates from the medieval period, and is classified as a holy well.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffynnon Cybi (St. Cybi's Well) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM332.